SallayL/TicTacToe/README.md

 # TicTacToe
-A common version of Tic Tac Toe. (w/ GUI)
+A common version of Tic Tac Toe with a bot. (w/ GUI)